Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 - They typically first appear during childhood, puberty, or young adulthood.
 They may naturally grow, darken, or increase in number at certain times of life, such as adolescence or pregnancy.

-Examples of moles or blemishes that may resemble skin cancer include:
+Examples of moles or growths that may resemble skin cancer include:

-A benign mole that may easily be mistaken for melanoma.
+A blue nevus is a benign mole that may easily be mistaken for melanoma.
 It is a blue-black, smooth, raised nodule that commonly occurs on the buttocks, hands, or feet.
-The dark blue color results from the pigment being deeper in the skin than most brown moles.
+The dark blue color results from the refraction of the light from the pigment being deeper in the skin than most brown moles.

 Liver spots (lentigo) are usually evenly brown or tan spots caused by the sun.
-They are universal signs of aging.
+They are universal signs of aging resulting from prior sun exposure.
 Occurring most noticeably on the hands and face, these harmless blemishes tend to enlarge and darken over time.
 They look like freckles but do not go away in the absence of sunlight.
+Despite being called liver spots, they have nothing to do with one's liver.

 Spindle Cell (Spitz) Nevus

 Children may develop a benign lesion called a spindle cell (or Spitz) nevus.
 The mole is firm, raised, and pink or reddish-brown.
 It may be smooth or scaly and usually appears on the face, particularly on the cheeks.
 It is not harmful, but it may be difficult to tell apart from a melanoma, even for experts.
-These are usually removed due to their similarity to melanoma.
+These are usually removed due to their similarity to melanoma and atypical features.

 Diseases and Treatments that Increase Skin Cancer Risk